How to use and filter data for MapTiler Countries

 Check out the How to create a countries map with your own data tutorial.

-Visit the MapTiler Countries schema to know how it is organized into different thematic layers and which attribute and values each layer contains.
+Visit the MapTiler Countries schema to know how it is organized into different thematic layers and which attributes and values each layer contains.

 Read the following How-tos related to choropleth maps: